 The New Age Movement: A Modern Synthesis

 The New Age movement, which gained momentum in the late 20th century, exemplifies a significant modern religious development.
 Originating in the late 1960s alongside the countercultural movements, it proposed a new era of spiritual consciousness.
-Influenced heavily by esoteric traditions such as Theosophy and drawing from both Eastern and Western spiritual concepts, the movement emphasizes personal transformation and holistic spirituality.
+Influenced heavily by esoteric traditions such as Theosophy and drawing from both Eastern and Western celestial concepts, the movement emphasizes personal transformation and holistic spirituality.

 Influences and Antecedents